 10316 Brighton Road

 Norweb faced some challenging issues during his short term as mayor.
-The Village was still struggling financially and the mayor engaged the Urban Land Institute to begin a study for a long-range development plan and address whether Bratenahl could even remain as a separate entity.
+The Village was still struggling financially, and the mayor engaged the Urban Land Institute to begin a study for a long-range development plan and address whether Bratenahl could even remain as a separate entity.

 Mayor Norweb also appointed James Davis to the five-member planning commission to replace Ernest Dempsey.
 Davis, a relative newcomer to the village, was an attorney and a born leader with an intimidating and brilliant mind.
 He had moved to Cleveland to head the litigation department of Squire, Sanders & Dempsey.
 Davis brought a new perspective, recognizing that “Bratenahl was a gem that was about to go down the drain.”

 R. Henry Norweb Jr. was born in a Paris cellar during an air raid on August 19, 1918, during World War I, to R. Henry and Emery May Norweb Sr., while his father was secretary to Ambassador William G. Sharp.
 He was the great-grandson of Liberty Holden and the grandson of Albert Holden.
-Although he referred to Katewood as his childhood home, he was raised in the Netherlands and South America except for when he and his brother and sister stayed with their great uncle, Guerdon Holden, at Loch Hame in 1921 and 1922 while his parents were in Japan.
+Although he referred to Katewood as his childhood home, he grew up in the Netherlands and South America except for when he and his brother and sister stayed with their great uncle, Guerdon Holden, at Loch Hame in 1921 and 1922 while his parents were in Japan.

 Henry graduated from Milton Academy in Milton, Massachusetts in 1936.
 He earned a bachelor’s degree at Harvard University four years later.
 He then worked for the Plain Dealer as a reporter.

 In 1941, Norweb enlisted and served with 107th Cavalry.
-He went through Officers Training School in Monmouth, New Jersey and became a U. S. Army Air Corps captain when discharged five years later.
+He went through Officers Training School in Monmouth, New Jersey, and became a U. S. Army Air Corps captain when discharged five years later.

-Henry married Elizabeth “Libby” Gardner, daughter of Albert and Zelma Gardner. of Farmington, Maine.
+Henry married Elizabeth “Libby” Gardner, daughter of Albert and Zelma Gardner of Farmington, Maine.
 After the war, they moved to Bratenahl, where his parents had always maintained a home.
-The Norwebs had three children: Raymond Henry III born on February 14, 1947, Emery May (Royal) born on July 18, 1949, and Constance Elizabeth born on April 30, 1952.
+The Norwebs had three children: Raymond Henry III, born on February 14, 1947, Emery May (Royal), born on July 18, 1949, and Constance Elizabeth, born on April 30, 1952.

 Henry worked for WHK Radio in the engineering department and as a salesman.
 He switched to Enamel Products Co. in 1951 and was named general manager in 1958.
-The next year Mr. Norweb became the first executive director of Holden Arboretum founded by his grandfather, Albert Holden.
+The next year Mr. Norweb became the first executive director of Holden Arboretum, founded by his grandfather, Albert Holden.

 Norweb was president of the Salvation Army Advisory Board for Northeastern Ohio.
 He served on the executive committee of the Blossom Site Committee for the Cleveland Orchestra and was a trustee of the Musical Arts Association.
-He was also a trustee of the Cleveland Audubon Society, Western Reserve Historical Society, Fine Arts Garden Commission, Cleveland Museum of Natural History, Cleveland Play House, Cleveland Society for the Blind and John Huntington Fund for Education.
+He was also a trustee of the Cleveland Audubon Society, Western Reserve Historical Society, Fine Arts Garden Commission, Cleveland Museum of Natural History, Cleveland Play House, Cleveland Society for the Blind, and John Huntington Fund for Education.